amihaylov/FrontendJS/README.md

 5. Week 5
   1. Task1
   ```
-    More sofisticated TODO list with the option to check the concrete item and some styling.
+    More sofisticated TODO list with the option
+    to finish the concrete item and apply some styling.
   ```
   2. Task2
   ```